syedzafarshah/synapsegenai/README.md

 # synapsegenai

-Above code is walkthrough to deploy into cloud
+Above code is walkthrough to deploy into Render cloud